shivannis/xandr-docs-public/xandr-docs/articles/monetize/integrate-with-psp.md

 ## Direct Supply (SSP) customer integration

-SSP customers an integrate with Xandr, and in turn, PSP, across the following types of inventory:
+SSP customers an integrate with Microsoft Advertising, and in turn, PSP, across the following types of inventory:

 - [Integrate Web/Mobile Web with PSP](integrate-web-mobile-web-with-psp.md)
 - [Integrate Apps with PSP](integrate-apps-with-psp.md)